rutgerbrf/gitolfs3/README.md

 Currently, it has the following features:

-- Storage with S3-compatible services (at the moment of writing, I am using Scaleway Object Storage for this purpose)
+- Storage with S3-compatible services (at the moment of writing, I am using Scaleway Object Storage for this purpose).
 - Git LFS Batch API support.
 Only the basic transfer adapter is supported.
 Only SHA256 Object IDs (OIDs) are supported.
 - `git-lfs-authenticate` is provided for authentication over SSH.
 File transfer